Diving with thresher sharks on Malapascua Island

 It’s pretty dark at 4:30 am on Malapascua Island in the Philippines.
-The waves leave stretches of glistening black ink upon the shore, and the stars blaze with an intensity found only in places utterly free from light pollution.
-During the day, the island hums with the sound of rebuilding in the wake of the devastation caused by Typhoon Yolanda three months ago; this early in the morning, however, the only sounds are those of the gently breaking surf and the defiant crowing of the roosters that survived last Sunday’s cockfight.
-The rest of the island is asleep, except for those who, like me, are getting ready to meet the thresher sharks, Malapascua’s most famous underwater residents.
+The waves leave stretches of glistening black ink on the shore, and the stars blaze with an intensity you’ll find only in places utterly free from light pollution.
+Most of the island is asleep, except for those who, like me, are getting ready to dive with thresher sharks, Malapascua’s most famous underwater residents.

-Thirty minutes from Malapascua is the sunken island known as Monad Shoal, where thresher sharks come in to rid themselves of parasites at the reef’s cleaning stations.
-These sharks are what drew me, and many other divers from all over the world, to Malapascua.
-Monad Shoal is unique not only because it is possible to see the threshers here all year round, but also because sightings are both reliable and completely natural.
+Thirty minutes from the island is Monad Shoal, where thresher sharks come in the early dawn to rid themselves of parasites at the reef’s cleaning stations.
+These sharks are what drew me, and divers from all over the world, to Malapascua.
+Monad Shoal is unique not only because you can see the threshers here all year round, but also because sightings are both reliable and completely natural.
 There’s no baiting or feeding; divers can encounter thresher sharks in their own environment.

-There are several charters on Malapascua; I chose Thresher Shark Divers, which still functions with more efficiency than most places I’ve ever been despite suffering considerable damage during the typhoon.
-I was given an in-depth briefing and fitted for gear the day before due to the early start.
-The briefing focused on diver safety, and more importantly, on how to have as little impact as possible on the sharks.
-Strobes are banned on Monad Shoal, which was a little heartbreaking for the photographer in me, but serves as an admirable example in terms of respecting marine life.
-The dive itself has a maximum depth of 98 feet, with a lot of time spent at around 82 feet waiting for the threshers to arrive.
+We got an in-depth briefing the night before and picked up our gear as well due to the early start.
+The briefing focused on diver safety, and more importantly, on how to impact the sharks as little as possible.
+You cannot use strobes on Monad Shoal, which was a little heartbreaking for the photographer in me.
+But it does serve as an admirable example in terms of respecting marine life.
+The dive itself has a maximum depth of 98 feet (29 m), with a lot of time spent at around 82 feet (25 m) waiting for the threshers to arrive.

-When I turned up on the morning of my dive, all the gear was already stowed aboard and a skiff was waiting to take us to the larger dive boat waiting in the bay.
-The boat itself was a real beauty, constructed of wood and equipped with two heavy bamboo outriggers in keeping with Philippine tradition.
-The excitement in the skiff was palpable; a handful of strangers huddled together in anticipation of something incredible, the moonlight gilding the bow’s wake with silver and the stars taking their curtain call before dawn.
-The sky was tinged with the grey glow that precedes a new morning and the reef slipped by beneath the keel, ghostly but visible through impossibly clear water.
-Once on board, we spent the 30-minute journey to Monad Shoal watching the first stain of sunrise paint the horizon in watercolor hues of ochre and gold.
+When I arrived on the morning of my dive, all the gear was already stowed aboard.
+A skiff was waiting to take us to the larger dive boat waiting in the bay.
+The excitement in the skiff was palpable; a handful of strangers huddled together, anticipating something incredible.
+The sky was tinged with the gray glow that precedes a new morning and the reef slipped by beneath the keel, ghostly but visible through impossibly clear water.
+Once on board, we spent the 30-minute journey watching the first stain of sunrise paint the horizon in watercolor hues of ochre and gold.

 Three more thresher sharks appeared on that dive, two of which were little more than fleeting silver shapes on the edge of visibility.
 The fourth, however, came closer even than the first, and I got my second proper look at these fascinating creatures.
 Their large eyes are pools of liquid blackness, and their slender bodies are surprisingly robust up close.
-They are definitely the strangest looking sharks I have ever encountered, but without question one of the most beautiful.
-Threshers are utterly ethereal, and by the time our decompression limits forced us to return to shallower depths the whole experience already seemed surreal.
-Perhaps my excitement prevented me from truly taking in the sharks while they were with us, but I think that the dreamlike quality of that dive had a lot to do with the inevitable magic of a dawn encounter with these wonders of the ocean.
+By the time our decompression limits forced us to return to shallower depths the whole experience already seemed surreal.

-As we ascended up the mooring line, the sun finally reached full tropical force and its rays filtered in beams of gold through the water around us.
+As we ascended up the mooring line, the sun finally reached full tropical force.
 The reef fell away below like a land lost in time, and we soon left the spectral realm of the threshers behind.
-As we motored slowly back to shore, I reflected that there’s something infinitely wonderful about coming face-to-face with such magnificent creatures, and still being back in time for breakfast.